Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/References.md

+## Fluconazole-Alfentanil-DDI

+**Palkama 1998** Palkama, V. J., Isohanni, M. H., Neuvonen, P. J., & Olkkola, K. T. (1998).
+The effect of intravenous and oral fluconazole on the pharmacokinetics and pharmacodynamics of intravenous alfentanil. *Anesthesia & Analgesia*, *87*(1), 190-194.

+## Fluconazole-Midazolam-DDI

+**Ahonen 1997** Ahonen, J., Olkkola, K. T., & Neuvonen, P. J. (1997).
+Effect of route of administration of fluconazole on the interaction between fluconazole and midazolam. *European journal of clinical pharmacology*, *51*(5), 415-419.

+**Olkkola 1996** Olkkola, K. T., Ahonen, J., & Neuvonen, P. J. (1996).
+The effect of the systemic antimycotics, itraconazole and fluconazole, on the pharmacokinetics and pharmacodynamics of intravenous and oral midazolam. *Anesthesia & Analgesia*, *82*(3), 511-516.

+## Fluconazole-Triazolam-DDI

+**Varhe 1996** Varhe, A., Olkkola, K. T., & Neuvonen, P. J. (1996).
+Effect of fluconazole dose on the extent of fluconazole‐triazolam interaction. *British journal of clinical pharmacology*, *42*(4), 465-470.

 ## Fluvoxamine-Midazolam-DDI

 **Kashuba 1998** Kashuba AD1, Nafziger AN, Kearns GL, Leeder JS, Gotschall R, Rocci ML Jr, Kulawy RW, Beck DJ, Bertino JS Jr. Effect of fluvoxamine therapy on the activities of CYP1A2, CYP2D6, and CYP3A as determined by phenotyping.
 Clin Pharmacol Ther.
 1998 Sep;64(3):257-68.